-****Because of the pandemic, this seminar finally goes online.
-More information in the coming days****
+****Because of the pandemic, this seminar finally goes online****

 What is too political for SCI?
 How much do we need to position ourselves politically in order to be a believable peace organisation?
 Join the international seminar “This House is on Fire”, discuss existing communication strategies within our branches, but also as SCI on an international level – and develop new ones that are fit for the year 2022!